jamesc127/spark-dse-table-compare/README.md

   "csv_path"            : "file:///Users/jamescolvin/Downloads/dse-6.7.5/lib/data/spark/item_by_item_id_diff"
 }
 ```
-# Data Type Conversions
-Several times in the testing process we ran into issues with Spark data types being incompatible with the output `tsv` or with some part of the comparison.
 # Spark-Submit
 - Follow the instructions on [spark-submit](https://docs.datastax.com/en/dse/6.7/dse-dev/datastax_enterprise/tools/dse/dseSpark-submit.html)
 - Submit on the cluster spark master